ErrorTzy/writings/notes/Ethics/OnWhatMatters.md

 - **x is intrinsically good**: x makes our lives worth living
 - **x is instrumentally good**: x has effect s that are intrinsically good for us
+- **x is good for us**: x is in our well-being

 - **self-interested reason**: reasons to care about our own well-being
 - **altruistic reason**: reasons to care about the well-being of other people
 	- **partial/person relative reason**: reasons to care about the well-being of people who are related to us in some way
 	- **impartial reason**: reasonsn to care about the well-being of whatever that person's relation to us

 - **x is good for someone**: x gives this person self-interested reason and give other people altruistic reason for the sake of that person.
+- **x is better (in the impartial-reason-implying sense) than y**: everyone would have strong reason to want x to occur rather than y from an impartial point of view

+**Upshot**: The concept of "good" or "good for" is defined in terms of giving us reason, and therefore not fundamental.

+> Different types of reasons: teleological? factual?

+### 2. Objective Theories

+#### 3. Two Kinds of Theory

+Two senses of "want to x"

+- The wider sense: Any state of being motivated to do x
+- The narrower sense: Being disposed to make x happen